adamhalasz/diet/Readme.md

 # **Signal ($)**
 With standard node.js you would have the `request` and `response` in your callback for `http.createServer()`.
 Diet combines these two into one object and adds and fixes some commonly used methods in a more meaningful way to make our everyday life easier.

-The signal (`$`) of each route is also extendable by `plugins`.
-Plugins work together beautifully in diet because the signal `$` object allows to pass data between plugins.
-This helps to write more object oriented modular node.js applications.
+The signal (`$`) of each route can also be extended with `plugins`.
+Plugins work together seamlessly in diet because the signal `$` object allows to pass data between plugins while keeping plugin namespaces.
+When multiple plugins are assigned to a route they form a `plugin chain`.
+The plugin chain is the key to write much less code while still achieve complex tasks.

-This super handy signal comes comes out in your `routes` and `plugins` as the first argument as you can see on the examples.
+The super handy signal object can be accessed in all your `routes` and `plugins` as the first argument as you can see on the examples.